Walk on the Woolston side, home of the spitfire and special “Shadow Factories” Walk

 Created by the brilliant Reginald Mitchell and his team of designers and craftsmen on the banks of the River Itchen at Woolston, this originally private design, needed production on a scale impossible at the Woolston Supermarine works.
 A shadow factory was, therefore, built at Castle Bromwich in the West Midlands to produce initially the Spitfire MK2.
 However, 8,000 Spitfires of various MKs were built at Woolston and after the complete destruction of the Supermarine factory by the Luftwaffe in September 1940, in over 28 different, dispersed locations in Hampshire and Wiltshire.

-Not much remains of the original Woolston works as the foundations of the 1977 Itchen Bridge occupy that space but you will see the flying boat ramp which is still there plus the original moulding loft where two full sized Spitfires were built out of wood to enable modifications to be tested.
+Not much remains of the original Woolston works as the foundations of the 1977 Itchen Bridge occupy that space but you will see the flying boat ramp which is still there plus the original molding loft where two full sized Spitfires were built out of wood to enable modifications to be tested.

 Itchen Ferry Village and its memorial are next.
-This fishing village was completely destroyed in the Supermarine air raids with the loss of many lives.
+This fishing village was destroyed in the Supermarine air raids with the loss of many lives.
 This deeply affected the families living there.

-We look at the remains of the air raid shelters where the victims of a direct hit still lie buried before walking up to Peartree Green where local residents watched the town burn at the end of November 1940.
+We look at the remains of the air raid shelters where the victims of a direct hit still lie buried before walking up to Peartree Green where residents watched the town burn at the end of November 1940.
 You will visit Peartree Green Church, the first Anglican Church built in England after the reformation.
 You will also hear the story of Richard Parker, a victim of the last known act of cannibalism on the high seas, whose remains are buried here.

 Walking along Defender Road, so named after the bombed buildings were used for street fighting practice before D-Day and we pass over the site of the camp of Viking King Olaf I